JeremyBYU/concavehull-evaluation/README.md

 ### Generate Data

 First you need to generate the data (or download it optionally) using the following script.
 I recommend downloading all the data from this public link here: [test_fixtures](https://drive.google.com/open?id=1ItDcc1l2I4ONbqR2NavCSLncYnYRRTW1).
 Download and unzip the test_fixtures folder into this repository.
+Realsense data can be downloaded here and must be extracted into test_fixtures: [realsense](https://drive.google.com/open?id=1x60jidIChes0CQNn7_9M2-AfulPIg3PP)

 #### Scale and normalize a projected polygon